 Do you love butterflies?

 The life of insects in Denmark is struggling; however, Heatherhill’s diversified plantation offers favourable conditions for butterflies.
 Therefore, you can also experience many different butterfly species.
 It is one of Denmark’s best butterfly locations.
 The caterpillars of each butterfly species depend on a few specific plant species to survive.
 The rich biodiversity in the low, flowering vegetation makes Heatherhill the ideal habitat for butterflies that are a rarity in the rest of Denmark.

 Why is it called Heatherhill?

 Heatherhill was the name of the area’s largest property, a summer residence belonging to a wealthy English director, Vincent.
-He helped securing the area against parcelling out in 1947 for the purpose of preserving the special nature.
-In 1958, when the area was preserved, the natural choice when selecting a name was of course Heatherhill.
+He helped secure the area against parcelling in 1947 to preserve its special nature.
+In 1958, when the area was preserved, the natural choice when selecting a name was Heatherhill.
 The property was demolished long ago.

 Hikes and trip suggestions

-The fascinating country invites to a hike and the possibilities are plenty.
-Heatherhill is located at both sides of Rågelejevej with a parking lot with a kiosk and toilets at the south side.
+The fascinating country invites you to a hike, and the possibilities are plenty.
+Heatherhill is located on both sides of Rågelejevej with a parking lot with a kiosk and toilets on the south side.
 From the parking lot, you can go on several hikes in both directions, e.g. the Vincentstien (the Vincent path) through the hills towards the beach and the sea.